 What is Call Forwarding?

-Call forwarding is a feature that allows you to send all the calls that come to your landline to another phone of your choosing.
-This is sometimes called “unconditional call forwarding” and is easy and straightforward to activate on your phone.
+Call Forwarding is a feature that allows you to send all the calls that come to your landline to another phone of your choosing.

 How to turn on Call Forwarding